ctcl-bregis/ctclsite-rust/config/projects/content/slag/slag.md

 Development at first was too difficult so I ended up rewriting both [the website](../ctclsite/) and [ToDoKiosk](../todokiosk/) in Rust to better familiarize myself with the programming language before taking on SLAG.
 After the rewrite of both of those web applications, I now understand Rust enough to be able to start working on SLAG.

 Details of the Rust version can be found at its [repostitory](https://github.com/ctcl-bregis/slag-rust).

+## Notes

+### Micron Module
+SLAG and CTCL are not associated with Micron Technology or any of its subsidiaries.

+The Micron module is designed to have minimal amount of web requests sent to Micron servers for the sole purpose of retrieving part information associated with an FBGA code.